69kenji/NetWatch-Android/README.md

 ## Releases

 Android and Windows use independent version numbers.
 Each Android release states the minimum compatible Windows version.
-Public release APKs should be built from a clean tagged commit and signed outside the repository.